What Does a Web Developer Do?

 Job Outlook and Salary Information

-The BLS reports that e-commerce will fuel growth for web developers over the 2012-2022 decade (www.bls.gov).
+The BLS reports that e-commerce and increasing use of mobile devices will fuel growth for web developers.
 While outsourcing may lead to companies hiring workers overseas, the BLS notes that some companies are instead hiring workers in parts of the United States where costs are lower.
 Wages for web developers vary by industry and location.
-According to the BLS in May 2014, those working in the computer systems design industry earned an average wage of $70,280, and those working in the category of independent artists, writers and performers earned the highest average pay of $89,360.
-The highest paying states at that time were Washington, Delaware, Virginia, California and the District of Columbia.
+According to the BLS, in May 2018, those working in the computer systems design industry earned an average wage of $75,230, while those working in rental and leasing services earned an average pay of $98,720.
+The states where web developers received the highest pay were Washington, Virginia, the District of Columbia, California and New Jersey.